 How to change your address with the government when you move

-If you have an application pending with USCIS, for example an asylum application or a work permit application, you can change your address online here.
+- If you submitted an application to USCIS, such as an asylum application or work permit application:

-If you are an ASAP member, you do not need to change your address with ASAP.
-ASAP is not part of the U.S. government.
+If you are an ASAP member, you do NOT need to change your address with ASAP.
+The Asylum Seeker Advocacy Project (ASAP) is a nonprofit organization and is not part of the U.S. government.

 This information is not intended to be legal advice.